MrSkwiggs/NEWBLACK-assignment/README.md

 1. Clone the repository
 2. Open the project in Xcode
+3. Update signing configuration
-3. Build and run on a simulator or device
+4. Build and run on a simulator or device

-For development with mocked data, you can add launch arguments in the scheme editor.
+For development with mocked data, run the Mocked scheme.
+Otherwise, running the Debug scheme will properly fetch API data.

 ## Technical Requirements